zhongfaliao/Numerical-Simulation-of-Electronic-Material-Properties/README.md

 # Numerical-simulation-of-electronic-material-properties

-This is a big project that simulated electronic devices starting from building electrical material properties from the groud up
+This is a project that simulates electronic devices and materials' electronic and optical properties

 ## Tools: MATLAB

 ### Purpose

-Simulate the changes of electronic and optical properties of the materials under the influences of doping, carrier injection and bias
+Simulate device behaviors under the influences of doping, carrier injection, bias and etc.

 ### Methods: Numerical integration, finite difference (FD)